Pushlitika/ndk/README.md

 > NSLocationWhenInUseUsageDescription : Select "Allow" for better experience.
 Your location will be used to order to user engagement.

+> Privacy - Location When In Use Usage Description : Select "Allow" for better experience.
+Your location will be used to order to user engagement.

 ### Also if you develop a game app, you need additional options for better expirience

 > NSCameraUsageDescription : Select "Allow" for better experience.
 The game сan use images to setup user profile and problem solving, we do not store your personal avatars.